 The Music Department aims to offer every learner the opportunity to explore their musical creativity through a range of practical performing, composing and appraising activities.
 Covering a wide range of musical styles, we introduce learners to new genres as well as enabling them to understand the music that they already enjoy in greater depth.
 The lesson activities are designed to challenge all to feel a sense of achievement in music.

 We are very proud of the fantastic facilities and resources that we have in the department that include a wide range of musical instruments, 4 practise rooms, a purpose built recording studio and 3 fully equipped jam pods.
 The department has a strong emphasis on the use of ICT at all Key Stages.
-We are fortunate to have 28 iPads minis and 5 MacBooks in the department that are used on a regular basis to support and enrich teaching and learning, while improving learners’ digital competency.
+We are fortunate to have 28 iPads, 5 MacBooks and 2 Chromebook trolleys in the department that are used on a regular basis to support and enrich teaching and learning, while improving learners’ digital competency.

 At KS4 We Offer: